HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

            .await
    }
    ```

-   - `#[actix_web::main]`: This attribute macro sets up the async runtime for Actix-Web.
-   - `HttpServer::new(...)`: This creates a new HTTP server.
-The closure passed to `new` sets up the application with the routes defined earlier.
-   - `App::new()`: This creates a new application instance.
-   - `.service(index).service(hello)`: These lines add the `index` and `hello` functions as services (or route handlers) to the application.
-   - `.bind(("127.0.0.1", 8080))?`: This binds the server to the local address `127.0.0.1` on port `8080`.
-The `?` operator is used for error handling; it will return the error if the `bind` operation fails.
-   - `.run()`: This starts the server asynchronously.
-   - `.await`: This awaits the future returned by `run`, effectively keeping the server running indefinitely or until an error occurs.
+   This function sets up and runs the server, binding it to `127.0.0.1:8080`.
+The `#[actix_web::main]` macro initializes the async runtime, and the `?` operator handles potential errors during binding.

-In summary, this code sets up a basic web server with two routes: the root route (`"/"`) that responds with "Hello, World!" and a dynamic route (`"/{name}"`) that responds with a personalized greeting.
-The server listens on `127.0.0.1:8080`.
-Go ahead and try this out by going to your web browser (or Postman) and hit `http://127.0.0.1:8080/{name}`.
-Replace `{name}` with your name.
+This code establishes a simple web server with two routes: a root route returning "Hello, World!" and a dynamic route for personalized greetings.
+Access these routes via a web browser or a tool like Postman at `http://127.0.0.1:8080/{name}`, replacing `{name}` with your desired name.

 #### Explaining the Changes

-We are now enhancing our Rust actix-web server to include additional modules and middleware for more robust functionality.
-The changes are as follows:
+We've enhanced our Rust actix-web server to include additional modules and middleware for more robust functionality.
+The updates are as follows:

 1. **Module Inclusions**: